 Our experience

-PrivacyGuard was fast to sign up for and get going.
-After you enter basic information like your full name, address, and date of birth, along with your Social Security number (SSN) to verify your identity.
+Signing up for PrivacyGuard was fast and easy.
+We started by entering basic information like our full name, address, and date of birth, along with our Social Security number (SSN) to verify our identity.

-You can check your credit scores, get recommendations on how to increase your scores, and navigate various dashboards like the Identity Alert menu above.
+From the dashboard, we could check our credit scores, receive recommendations on how to increase our scores, and navigate various tabs like the Identity Alert menu.
 There’s also a link to the Apple App Store and Google Play Store to download the PrivacyGuard mobile apps.

 To take advantage of the full power of the product, you’ll have to enter information into multiple monitoring areas.
 Thankfully, the dashboard is intelligent and lets you know what information you’ve input and which sections you still need to fill out.